-- the first sign of any skin rash, no matter how mild;
+- a skin rash, no matter how mild;

-- high blood sugar (increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, weight loss);
+- high blood sugar--increased thirst, increased urination, dry mouth, fruity breath odor; or

-Less serious side effects may include:
+Common side effects may include:

-- diarrhea, mild nausea, vomiting, stomach pain;
+- nausea, vomiting, diarrhea, stomach pain;

-- mild skin rash; or
+- rash; or

 - changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).